emoncms/emoncms/docs/emonhubmod.md

         self._log.debug(self.name + " broadcasting control packet " + packet + "s")
         self._ser.write(packet+"s")

-Set your emoncms location (it can be locahost or a remote server) and apikey in the URL string.
+Set your emoncms location (it can be localhost or a remote server) and apikey in the URL string.

 Save and exit.